Two nights. Two spaces. Two sounds.

 - Tickets for Sunday, June 17th (5:30pm) at the Church of the Epiphany can be found here.

 ** Please note that Dupont Underground is not ADA accessible and has 35 steps to get down to the performance space.
-We kindly ask audience members requiring an elevator to attend the Sunday night performance the Church of the Epiphany.
+We suggest that audience members with accessibility requirements attend the Sunday night performance the Church of the Epiphany for easier access.